VanniMaceria/Rowan/README.md

   <img src="https://github.com/VanniMaceria/Rowan/assets/114587415/6edcc97a-13f3-45f0-ae70-21fa23c37b2e" width="230" height="500"> &nbsp; &nbsp;
 </div>

+> [!NOTE]
+> The Pokémon information used in this application is provided by © The Pokémon Company.
+All rights to Pokémon are owned by © The Pokémon Company.
+For more information about Pokémon and their properties, visit The Pokémon Company's official website at [www.pokemon.com](https://www.pokemon.com/us).

+> [!IMPORTANT]
+> The project was developed for pure fun and in no way is there any source of income.

 > [!WARNING]
 > **The first launch of the app will take a few minutes as the database is initializing** <br>